jats-ug/ATS-Postiats-wiki/Building-and-installing.md

-## Compiling ATS2 from pre-packaged C-source.
+## Compiling ATS2 from packaged C-source.

 Please see the [directions][1] on the ATS site.